jai0040/Speed-Typing-Game/README.md

 ```
 <br><br>
 <h3>5. show_results() method</h3>
-<p>The show_results() method is where we **calculate the speed** of the user’s typing.
+<p>The show_results() method is where we <b>calculate the speed</b> of the user’s typing.
 The time starts when the user clicks on the input box and when the user hits return key “Enter” then we perform the difference and calculate time in seconds.</p>
 <p>To calculate accuracy, we did a little bit of math.
 We counted the correct typed characters by comparing input text with the display text which the user had to type.</p><br>
 <p>The formula for accuracy is:</p>
 <p><b>(correct characters)x100/ (total characters in sentence)</b></p>